API Reference

 0.0

-Align topics with another model using Hungarian algorithm.
+Align topics with another model using the Hungarian algorithm.

 Returns: